entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-versions-faq.md

 ```

 As you can see from the code above, the bundle `cms-quickstart-bundle` has 2 versions available.
-To each version in the `tags` object must correspond a tag in the git repository provided in the `tarball` field.
+Each version in the `tags` object must correspond a tag in the git repository provided in the `tarball` field.

 ## What format should I use to version my bundle?